-Despite this wholehearted belief, however, there are times when the massive stream of tv shows, movies, music, books, and magazines that talk about and treat love as if it were a feeling, plays its toll on my psyche.
+Despite this wholehearted belief, however, there are times when the way love is displayed as a feeling on the massive stream of TV shows, movies, music, books, and magazines plays its toll on my psyche.

-I think if people really knew and believed this, if we were taught it from childhood and saw examples of it throughout our lives divorce rates would be a heck of a lot lower*, affairs would be nearly non-existent, and couples who made a conscious decision to be together would stay together instead of questioning the relationship and walking away for something seemingly more appealing or in search of that excitement and rush of falling in love.
+I think if people really knew and believed this, if we were taught it from childhood and saw examples of it throughout our lives, divorce rates would be a heck of a lot lower*, affairs would be nearly non-existent, and couples who made a conscious decision to be together would stay together instead of questioning the relationship and walking away in search of something seemingly more appealing or that excitement and rush of falling in love.

-* I don’t know Peck’s thoughts on this, but I think it’s a different story when there are forms of abuse, etc. and the abusive partner is unwilling or not making the choice to change.
-I’d see that as making a conscious decision to withdraw love (which, in a sense and in some circumstances I suppose could be a form of true love in and of itself ).
+* I don’t know Peck’s thoughts on this, but I think it’s a different story when there are forms of abuse and the abusive partner is unwilling or not making the choice to change.
+I’d see choosing not to love that person as a conscious decision (which, in a sense and in some circumstances I suppose could be a form of true love in and of itself ).